rafed/devra/content/posts/WEB/reasons-to-use-jekyll/index.md

 ---
-title: Top 10 Practical Reasons to Sse Jekyll for your Site/Blog
+title: Top 10 Practical Reasons to Use Jekyll for your Site/Blog
 description: Why should you use Jekyll?
 Jekyll is a really cool static site generator.
 Read more to find out.
 date: 2017-07-07
 tags: [blogging, web]